himanshukumars/booking-system/README.md

 # booking-system
-This is an app for booking a hotel build as a micro-service using Spring framework.
+This is an app for 'booking a hotel' as a micro-service using Spring framework.